plone/documentation/docs/backend/global-utils.md

 # Global utils and helpers

-Global functions defined in CMFPlone and plone.app.layout.
+The following are global functions defined in `CMFPlone` and `plone.app.layout`.

 - portal_state
 - context_state